malpotraa/malpotraa/README.md

 - 👋 Hi, I’m Abhishek Malpotra
-- 👀 I’m a Digital/ Data Analyst
+- 👀 I’m a Marketing Analytics Engineer / Data Engineer
-- 🌱 I’m currently working SQl,Python,Linux,JS
+- 🌱 I’m work with SQl,Python,Linux,JS

 <!---
 malpotraa/malpotraa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.